How To Love Yourself: Try Being Okay With Yourself First

 There is always going to be someone “prettier” or “smarter” or “more accomplished,” or who “has more friends” or is “making more money” than you.

 At the end of the day, it doesn’t matter.
-All that matters is learning to be okay with where you are at in your own life.
+All that matters is learning to be okay with where you are in your own life.

 Put more energy towards you.
 Reduce the time you spend on social media.
-Visualize blinders on inside of your mind, so that instead of looking out towards the periphery at what others are doing, you can stay focused on your own path.
+Visualize blinders inside your mind, so that instead of looking out towards the periphery at what others are doing, you can stay focused on your own path.

 Your own journey is what matters most for your life and your happiness.
 And it’s also the only thing within your control.
-If you’re feeling stuck on your own journey, this 10-minute exercise is one of my favorites, and guaranteed to help point you in the right direction.
+If you’re feeling stuck on your own journey, this 10-minute values exercise is one of my favorites, and guaranteed to help point you in the right direction.

-5. Understand How Worthiness Works
+Understand How Worthiness Actually Works

 But guess what?
 Every single human being on this planet is worthy of love and belonging simply because they exist.
+INCLUDING YOU.

 Let me repeat that.